 Striking Map of the Holy Land Featuring the Twelve Tribes of Israel

-Fine old color example of the Jansson/Hornius 8-sheet map of the Holy Land.
+Fine example of the Jansson/Hornius 8-sheet map of the Holy Land.
 Illustrated with east at the top, the map provides one of the finest large-scale depictions of the Holy Land available in the seventeenth century.

 Jansson based his map on Christian van Adricham's “Situs Terrae Promissionis” of ca. 1590.
 This version is both expanded and carries additional vignettes and details.
 Georgius Hornius wrote the text that accompanied the map in volume six of Jansson’s Novus Atlas, Accuratissimia Orbis Antiqui Delineatio.